microsoft/Kusto-Query-Language/doc/cosmosdb-plugin.md

 ## Examples

-### Query Cosmos DB
+### Query Azure Cosmos DB

-The following example uses the *cosmosdb_sql_request* plugin to send a SQL query to fetch data from Cosmos DB using its SQL API.
+The following example uses the *cosmosdb_sql_request* plugin to send a SQL query to fetch data from Azure Cosmos DB using its Azure Cosmos DB for NoSQL.

 ```kusto
 evaluate cosmosdb_sql_request(